Bounded cohomology of transformation groups

-The group $\OP{Homeo}_0(M,\mu)$ and it subgroups preserve certain volume-like structure.
-This property is essential.
-It is known that $\Gb$ can not factor through larger groups as $\OP{Homeo}_0(M)$, see Remark \ref{r:extend}.
+By definition $\OP{Homeo}_0(M,\mu)$ preserves the measure~$\mu$.
+This property is essential, since it is known that $\Gb$ can not factor through larger groups such as $\OP{Homeo}_0(M)$, see Remark \ref{r:extend}.

-We define and study the map $\Gb$ and give applications to bounded cohomology of certain transformation groups $\C T_M<\OP{Homeo}_0(M,\mu)$.
-The groups we are interested in are the following:
+We use the map $\Gb$ in order to show non-triviality of the third bounded cohomology of many transformation groups $\C T_M<\OP{Homeo}_0(M,\mu)$.
+Below we describe three main families of examples we focus on:

-\begin{itemize} \item $M$ is a complete Riemannian manifold of finite volume, $\mu$ is the measure induced by the Riemannian metric and we consider $\C T_M=\OP{Homeo}_0(M,\mu)$.
+\begin{itemize} \item $M$ is a complete Riemannian manifold of finite volume, $\mu$ is the measure induced by the Riemannian metric and $\C T_M=\OP{Homeo}_0(M,\mu)$.

-\item $M$ is a complete Riemannian manifold of finite volume, $\OP{vol}$ is the volume form induced by the Riemannian metric and $\C T_M = \OP{Diff}_0(M,\OP{vol})$, i.e., the connected component of the identity of the group of all volume-preserving compactly supported diffeomorphisms of $M$.
+\item $M$ is a complete Riemannian manifold of finite volume, $\OP{vol}$ is the volume form induced by the Riemannian metric and $\C T_M = \OP{Diff}_0(M,\OP{vol})$, i.e., it is the identity component of the group of compactly supported volume-preserving diffeomorphisms of $M$.